cabforum/netsec/docs/NSR.md

    2. something the user has (possession factor); and
    3. something the user is (inherence factor).
 Each factor is independent of the other(s).
-Authentication based on the possession of a certificate can be used as part of Multi-factor Authentication only if the associated Private Key is stored in a Secure Key Storage Device.

-**Multi-Party Control**: An access control mechanism which requires either:
-   1. two or more separate and authorized users to successfully authenticate with user-specific, unique, and hardware-backed authentication credentials prior to access being granted; or
-   2. two or more separate and authorized users to successfully authenticate with user-specific and unique Multi-Factor Authentication credentials prior to access being granted.
+**Multi-Party Control**: An access control mechanism which requires two or more separate, authorized users to successfully authenticate with their own unique credentials prior to access being granted.

 **National Vulnerability Database (NVD)**: A database that includes the Common Vulnerability Scoring System (CVSS) scores of security-related software flaws, misconfigurations, and vulnerabilities associated with systems (see <http://nvd.nist.gov/>).